leaherb/myfitnesspal-diary-parser/README.md

 # MyFitnessPal Parser

-Parse a personal MyFitnessPal (MFP) diary into one or more data structure formats.
+Parse a MyFitnessPal (MFP) diary from a free MFP account.
+Output data into one or more data structures (e.g. JSON, CSV, Pickle).

 ### Status
 Proof-of-concept is complete: notebook/myfitnesspal-diary-parser.ipynb works as is.

 Improvements actively being made:
-* update notebook to optimize functions to build various output options.
+* update notebook to optimize functions that build various output options
-* gather runtime options (remove hardcoding)
+* create runtime options file (remove hardcoding)

 ## Purpose

-I was inspired to write a MFP parser because I am building a machine learning model to help identify foods that may contribute to an individual's adverse symptom(s).
+I am building a machine learning model to help identify foods that could be contributing to an individual's physical conditions(s).
+In order to train and use the model, I need data.
 MyFitnessPal is a popular on-line food & exercise journaling application.
-It also has a couple options for entering 'symptoms' being experienced.
+It has a free-account option and several methods for adding 'food reaction symptoms' to their journal, making it a great candidate tool for data creation.

+To extract data from an individual's MFP account, I needed a parser.
+Which is the inspiration behind `myfitnesspal-diary-parser`.

-MyFitnessPal offers an API for extracting data.
-However, it is only available to premium paid account holders.
+MyFitnessPal does offer an API for extracting data, and there are a number of github repositories to access that API.
+However, the API is only available to premium paid account holders.

 By-pass the paid-account requirement by downloading your MFP diary (instructions below).
-Then run this parsing script.

 This parser extracts all available MFP "Printable Diary" options available as of October 2019:
 * Food Diary
 * Exercise Diary
 * Food Notes
 * Exercise Notes

-### Runtime options
-* Manually downloaded diary filename (html format)
-* Data structure output format(s)

 #### Output format options
 * JSON (list of embedded dictionaries)